-Beethoven’s music and spirit is at the very heart of the COE and we are very much looking forward to celebrating his 250th birthday during 2020.
+Beethoven’s music and spirit is at the very heart of the COE and we are excited to be celebrating his 250th birthday during 2020.

 Beethoven was a true maverick, a composer of extraordinary importance who changed music and the sound of music in a revolutionary way so that it would never be the same again.
 We are incredibly proud of our recordings of his nine symphonies taken “live” in performance with the legendary Nikolaus Harnoncourt in 1990/1991.
 Nikolaus’s interpretation of these great works, where “beauty was always on the edge of catastrophe” had a life-changing effect on the COE’s musicians.

-Over the last 10 years COE’s Beethoven journey has been led by Bernard Haitink and Yannick Nézet-Séguin with Symphony cycles at the Lucerne Festival, Amsterdam’s Concertgebouw and the Edinburgh International Festival.
-The highlight of our Beethoven celebrations this year will be performing and recording two full Beethoven symphony cycles with Yannick during April at the Paris and Luxemburg Philharmonies.
+Other major partners in the COE’s Beethoven journey have included Claudio Abbado, Pierre-Laurent Aimard, Bernard Haitink, Leonidas Kavakos, Murray Perahia and Yannick Nézet-Séguin.
+A major highlight of our celebrations next year will be performing and recording two full Beethoven symphony cycles with Yannick in April at the Paris and Luxemburg Philharmonies.

-Importantly, for our coming project with Yannick we are proud to announce our partnership with the German music publishing company Breitkopf & Härtel.
-We will be using their “New Beethoven Complete Edition” that will be “hot off the press” just in time for our performances and recording in Luxembourg and Paris.
+The Symphony Cycle under the baton of Yannick Nézet-Séguin will be using the now complete performance material featuring the musical text of the “New Beethoven Complete Edition” by Breitkopf & Härtel.
 “This is a premiere in more than just one aspect for all of us involved: conductor, orchestra and publisher.
 We are proud to join this wonderful and inspiring team of the COE”, Nick Pfefferkorn (CEO of Breitkopf & Härtel) says.
 “Especially in Symphony No. 9 one can literally hear and experience the difference, as Beethoven’s original and recently re-discovered Double Bassoon part is used for the very first time.”

 Beethoven on tour